Our Policies & Terms

 Services can be accessed and/or booked via telephone, app, email and website portal.

-Any information collected as part of our registration process or when you request a quote will be held on central systems and accessed by authorised staff only.
+Some of the information you give to us will be held on central systems and accessed by authorised staff only.

 What personal data we collect and how we use it